 All that gear you bought or received still sitting in its boxes?
 Set it up and play around with the buttons, straps, and handles.
 You don’t want to get caught holding a crying newborn while trying to unfold a stroller for the first time with one hand.

 14. Stock up on staples.

 Head to the grocery store and grab a bunch of non-perishable items like Granola bars, pasta, cereal… even some of that milk in a box.
 (Bonus points for anything that can be eaten one-handed.)
 There will be times in the early days when you can’t get out of the house and will need a quick meal.
 Don’t forget the coffee and wine, obviously.

 Leave the tags on the rest, because there’s no way to know what’s going to fit (and for how long).
-Be sure to use gentle detergent, though no need to get fancy; weeSpring parents’ fave is regular ol’ All Free and Clear.
+Be sure to use gentle detergent, though no need to get fancy; regular ol’ All Free and Clear is a fave.

 They may not seem like your cup of tea now, but in a couple of months, being in a room with other moms in your overtired shoes will feel like a lifesaver.

 Make a list of caregivers you’re comfortable with, and let them know they’re on it in case you need emergency coverage in those early weeks.